Skip metastases to the axillary lymph nodes in breast cancer

 The modality of choice for evaluating the axilla, when scanning is safe to stop if the first level is free of disease; and if it is abnormal, because the eighth edition of The American Joint Committee on Cancer staging manual considers level I and II together you can go for the infraclavicular level instead of level II.
 Stage IIIC includes positive lymph nodes in the infraclavicular fossa (level III), or internal mammary chain plus axilla, or supraclavicular nodes, thus cannot be missed in the evaluation 7,8.

 As good practice, you can examine the infra (III) and supraclavicular fossa if the level I nodes are suspicious.
+You should never forget to scan the internal mammary nodal basins.

 In a study of 539 cases treated with total axillary dissection, Veronesi et. al 1, stated that the predictive value of the first level is considerable; when lymph nodes at level one are negative, the probability that infiltrating nodes are present at the second and third levels is minimal.
 When the nodes at the first level are positive, the chances that metastases are also present at the higher levels are of the order of 40% 1.